PseudoBob-Delightus/fanfic/stories/democracy-manifest/chapter-202-p-b-pass.md

 "Pinkie?"

-Pinkie hugs Fluttershy, ending the cycle before it truly could begin.
+Pinkie hugs Fluttershy, ending the cycle before it got out of hoof.

 Fluttershy hugs back and says, "I love you…"